Definition of Financial Ratio

 - Return on Equity = Net Profit / Shareholder’s Equity

-The shareholder’s equity can be an end of the year figure or an average figure, as per the need of the analysis
+The shareholder’s equity can be an end-of-the-year figure or an average figure, as per the need of the analysis.

 - Return on Assets = Net Profit / Total Assets

-The total assets can be an end of the year figure or an average figure, as per the need of the analysis
+The total assets can be an end-of-the-year figure or an average figure, as per the need of the analysis.

 2. Liquidity Ratios

-These ratios measure the amount of liquidity available within the company, for example, the amount of assets that can be quickly converted to cash or is in the form of cash and cash equivalents.
+These ratios measure the amount of liquidity available within the company, for example, the number of assets that can be quickly converted to cash or is in the form of cash and cash equivalents.
 There are various ratios that fall under this umbrella:

 - Current Ratio = Current Assets / Current Liabilities